Rejecting popular wellness rules was key to healing my relationship with food and my body, after years of battling myself and breaking down my health.

 2. Get your superfood smoothies in.

-On my way up to work in the Flatiron District, I would grab a smoothie at Juice Generation almost every day for a week.
+On my way up to work in the Flatiron District, I would grab a smoothie at Juice Generation almost every day for that week.
 They tasted great and seemed like a good option after my procedure.

 That week, I noticed I felt more bloated than ever, and my skin started breaking out for the first time in a while.